 On 21 November 2017, the Monetary Authority of Singapore (MAS) issued a consultation paper on the Proposed Payment Services Bill (Consultation Paper).
 This follows the consultation paper issued by the MAS on 25 August 2016 regarding the Proposed Activity-based Payments Framework and Establishment of a National Payments Council, which proposed an activity-based regulatory framework to regulate entities operating within the payments ecosystem.
-Details on the consultation paper of 2016 can be accessed from our client alert here.

 The proposed Payment Services Bill follows through on the activity-based approach proposed in the consultation paper of 2016, and seeks to create a new payments legislation to: